data-bomb/Silica/README.md

 - Testing Status: Confirmed working

 ### Basic Team Balance (Si_BasicTeamBalance)
 Only allows players to cause so much team imbalance; otherwise, this mod will deny the player's request to switch teams if it's too disruptive to balance.
-Current imbalance threshold is 3+ player difference between teams.
+The imbalance is determined by a formula: `Ceiling((Current Server Player Count / Balance Divisor) + Balance Addend)`.
+There are separate team balance divisor and addends for two and three team versus variants in the config file.
 - Install: Copy the `Si_BasicTeamBalance.dll` into your `Silica\Mods` directory
-- Testing Status: Causes major issues each time the round restarts where clients can't pick a team and have to rejoin the server.
-Requires additional investigation
+- Generates config entries in your `Silica\UserData\MelonPreferences.cfg` file for `TeamBalance_TwoTeam_Divisor` (default: 8.0), `TeamBalance_TwoTeam_Addend` (default: 1.0), `TeamBalance_ThreeTeam_Divisor` (default: 10.0), and `TeamBalance_ThreeTeam_Addend` (default: 0.0).
+- Valid divisor configuration options are any positive number (cannot be zero).
+Valid addend configuration options are any positive number or also zero.
+- Testing Status: Mostly tested.
+Configuration options are currently untested.

 ### Basic Banlist (Si_BasicBanlist)
 Retains memory of kicked players across server instances in a Json file.